How to install OcrMyPdf on Windows

 pip install ocrmypdf

-This will install ocrmypdf python script, but you still won't be able to run it until you install other dependencis:
+This will install the ocrmypdf Python script, but you still won't be able to run it until you install other dependencies:

 scoop install tesseract scoop install pdfquant scoop install ghostscript

-Now, you will be able to use ocrmypdf to OCR existing file:
+Now, you will be able to use ocrmypdf to OCR an existing file:

 ocrmypdf file1.pdf output.pdf

-However, if you try to use it using some other language than english, it will fail, because you need a langage definitions.
+However, if you try to use it with a language other than English, it will fail, because you need language definitions.

 4. Install tesseract support for other languages

-In an ideal world, it would be enough to just install tesseract-languages
+In an ideal world, it would be enough to just install the tesseract-languages

 package: